History of rapid transit: Electrification

-In 1890, the first electrified underground urban railway, City & South London Railway, opened.
+In 1890, the first electrified underground urban railway, City and South London Railway, opened.
 Since the tunnels were tubular, the term "tube" eventually became synonymous with the London Underground.
 It was originally planned to be cable-hauled, but the company contracted to supply cable-haulage technology went bankrupt.
-The railway company's Parliamentary Act specifically prohibited the use of steam power.
+The railway company's authorising act of Parliament, the City of London and Southwark Subway Act 1884 (47 & 48 Vict. c. clxvii), specifically prohibited the use of steam power.
 This led the City and South to consider electric traction.
 It operated locomotive-hauled trains with three carriages, initially without windows, because it was thought that passengers would not need to know where they were if they were in tunnels.

 The UK's only elevated electric railway opened in 1893 in Liverpool.
 The Liverpool Overhead Railway was the world's fourth metro system and the world's first fully formed elevated railway to run electric trains from the start.
-The LOR pioneered Electric Multiple Units of three-car trains.
+The LOR pioneered electric multiple units of three-car trains.
 Automatic electric light signals were also a first for the railway.
 The presence of the "El" helped Liverpool earn the nickname "Britain's North American City".
-The LOR was demolished in 1957 and Liverpool is served today by a partially underground urban rail network known as Merseyrail.
+The LOR was demolished in 1957 and Liverpool is served today by a partially underground urban rail network known as Merseyrail, which includes the former Mersey Railway which opened in 1886.

 A major breakthrough in the development of electrically driven rapid transit occurred when the American inventor Frank J. Sprague successfully tested his system of multiple-unit train control (MUTC) on the South Side Elevated Railroad (now part of the Chicago 'L') in 1897.
 MUTC, which allowed all the motors in an entire train to be controlled from a single point, freed rapid transit systems from dependence on locomotive-hauled coaches.